Abstract Syntax Trees

 ASTs are often generated by compilers when they’re running on code.

-Compiling code is something else that will have an entire page dedicated to at some point but essentially there is a type of computer program called a compiler, its job is to turn code written into one language into another (normally less human friendly) language.
+Compiling code is something else that will have an entire page dedicated to at some point but there is a type of computer program called a compiler, its job is to turn code written into one language into another (normally less human friendly) language.

 Let’s say you have some code written in Ruby and you wanted it to automatically turn into JavaScript.